seblucas/cops/README.md

 # Install

-1. Extract the zip file to a folder in web space (visible to the web server).
+1. Extract the zip file you got from [the release page](https://github.com/seblucas/cops/releases) to a folder in web space (visible to the web server).
 2. If you're doing a first-time install, copy config_local.php.example to config_local.php
 3. Edit config_local.php to match your config.
 4. If needed add other configuration item from config_default.php